vvikas094/Hadoop_for_Real_problems/README.md

 4) For those tweets with location information, what lat/long (or city/state) is the centroid?
 What was the proportion of tweets with location to those without?

-The information regarding the programs and their answers are included in the info.docx file.
+The information regarding the programs and their outputs are included in the info.docx file.